offen/website/homepage/content/articles/0250-reach-maturity.md

 In 2019, we started working on the core analytics tool and have added more tools like the Offen Protocol and Offen Consent Tool over the years.
 We were generously supported in this project by [NLNet Foundation](https://nlnet.nl/) as part of its [Next Generation Internet](https://nlnet.nl/NGI/) initiative.
 Among other things, they really helped us to refine and further develop our ideas.

-Now, in the summer of 2024, all Offen tools have reached maturity.
+Now, in summer of 2024, all Offen tools have reached maturity.
 This is good news because we are more convinced than ever they make the web a better place.
 Here is an outline of how we intend to proceed with the individual components.

 #### *[Offen Fair Web Analytics](https://www.offen.dev/#bg-explainer)*